grimmlab/easyPheno/docs/source/data.rst

 Data Guide
 ===================
-To run easyPheno on your data, you need to provide a genotype file and a corresponding phenotype file both stored in the same data directory. easyPheno is designed to work with several genotype and phenotype file types.
+To run easyPheno on your data, you need to provide a fully-imputed genotype file and a corresponding phenotype file both stored in the same data directory. easyPheno is designed to work with several genotype and phenotype file types.

 Genotype files